 Incontinence may be sudden and go away after a short period of time.
 Or, it may continue long-term.
 Causes of sudden or temporary incontinence include:

 Causes that may be more long-term:

 If you have symptoms of incontinence, see your health care provider for tests and a treatment plan.
-What type of treatment you get depends on what caused your incontinence and what type you have.
+Which treatment you get depends on what caused your incontinence and what type you have.

 For urine leaks, wear absorbent pads or undergarments.
 There are many well-designed products that no one else will notice.

-If you have overflow incontinence or cannot empty your bladder completely, you may need to use a catheter.
+If you have overflow incontinence or you cannot fully empty your bladder, you may need to use a catheter.
 You may use a catheter that stays in long-term, or one that you are taught to put in and take out yourself.

 When to Contact a Medical Professional

-Talk to your health care provider about incontinence.
-Health care providers who treat incontinence are called gynecologists and urologists that specialize in this problem.
+Talk to your provider about incontinence.
+Providers who treat incontinence are gynecologists and urologists that specialize in this problem.
 They can find the cause and recommend treatments.

 Call your local emergency number (such as 911) or go to an emergency room if you suddenly lose control over urine and you have:

 Kirby AC, Lentz GM.
 Lower urinary tract function and disorders: physiology of micturition, voiding dysfunction, urinary incontinence, urinary tract infections, and painful bladder syndrome.
 In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
 Comprehensive Gynecology.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 21.